 - Sexual orientation

 - Political membership

-Keep in mind that while an employer is allowed to ask an employee to disclose details of their age, sexuality, religion and more in the interests of equality monitoring: the employee is not under any obligation to disclose any of this information if they do not want to.
+Keep in mind that while an employer is allowed to ask an employee to disclose details of their age, sexuality, religion and more in the interests of equality monitoring, the employee is not under any obligation to disclose any of this information if they don’t want to.

-- Process your employee's employee’s data in a fair and transparent way
+- Process an employee's data in a fair and transparent way

 - Ensure that data gathering is relevant rather than excessive

 - Only keep personal data for as long as necessary

 The do’s and don’ts you should expect from employers